Vyral/base-template/_posts/2018-05-24-interview-with-michael-kaim-on-how-he-got-started-in-real-estate.md

 ---
 layout: post
-title: How We Got Started In Real Estate
+title: Interview with Michael Kaim on How He Got Started in Real Estate
 tags:
 excerpt:
 enclosure: